ayanpan/boomi-process-call-vs-process-route/README.md

 :key: The Process Route shape needs to be separately deployed for the Main-Process to work.

-:key: If we make a change in the Main-Process and/or Sub-Process, without making any change in the Process Route component, then we only need to deploy the Main-Process and/or SubProcess, without re-deploying the Process Route component.
+:key: If we make a change in the Main-Process and/or Sub-Process, without making any change in the Process Route component, then we only need to re-deploy the Main-Process and/or SubProcess, without re-deploying the Process Route component.

 :key: If we make any change in the Process Route component, then we need to re-deploy the Process Route component.